 The Coffee Bean & Tea Leaf PSL rendition is not quite as straightforward as Peet’s, but it is still entirely possible to order a satisfying and vegan pumpkin-flavored espresso beverage here.

 If you order it hot, just swap out the dairy milk for your preferred plant milk (soy, almond, oat, or coconut) and ask for no whipped cream.
 If you opt for the iced variety, ask your barista to use the pumpkin syrup in lieu of the powder, which, unfortunately, contains dairy.

 3 Whole Foods Coffee Bar Pumpkin Latte

-The coffee bar at Whole Foods is often overshadowed by the tantalizing array of vegan-friendly food stations, but come fall, it’s an excellent option to quell a pumpkin latte craving.
+The coffee bar at Whole Foods is often overshadowed by the tantalizing array of vegan-friendly food stations, but it’s an excellent option to quell a pumpkin latte craving.
 The syrup is vegan-friendly and plant milk is always available (check your local store for options).
 Take advantage of the cinnamon shaker to add a bit more spice to this sweet drink.
 Not to mention, you can find plenty of vegan-friendly pumpkin spice treats throughout the supermarket itself.

 Store-bought vegan pumpkin spice drinks

 Although options for vegan-friendly pumpkin spice lattes in cafés are limited, there are ways to get your fix at home, such as flavored beans, canned lattes, and syrups.
 Here are your options for at-home, caffeinated vegan pumpkin spice beverages.